Ahaannarang/AhaanNarang/README.md

 ---

+### 🔹 **Audio Representation Learning (Current Research)**
+Part of an ML research group exploring:
+- Convolutional models for **audio classification**
+- Learned vs handcrafted representations
+- Style transfer and invariance in audio embeddings
+- Evaluation on datasets like AudioMNIST

+My work includes architecture experimentation, preprocessing pipelines, and analysis of latent structure in learned audio features.

-### 🔹 **Military ML & Data Projects**
+### 🔹 **Military ML & Full stack development Projects**
 During Military Service, I worked in the digital intelligence domain with:
-- Applied machine learning for operational data processing
+- Applied machine learning and application development for operational data processing
-- Building automation pipelines
+- Building automation pipelines (report generation, object detection and tracking)
 - Sentiment analysis systems for training evaluation
 - Selected as the best national servicemen for 2024